wwarthen/RomWBW/Source/Doc/UserGuide.md

 where each slice can be assigned to a drive letter in CPM, and be treated as its own hard disk drive (from a CPM perspective).

 In order to achieve compatibility across all of the operating systems supported by RomWBW, the hard disk filesystem format used is 8MB.
 This ensures any filesystem will be accessible to any of the operating systems.

-While hard disks while often implemented by removable media, are treated as non-removable. e.g. Removing an SD card is like unplugging a hard drive in a modern sense.

 RomWBW uses Logical Block Addressing (LBA) to interact with all hard disks.
 The RomWBW operating systems use older Cylinder/Head/Sector